Make Beautiful Faux Heirloom Pumpkins for Cheap

 - Use a small craft brush and paint thin lines into the curves of the pumpkin with a slightly darker green.

-Take your pumpkins a step further by adding real pumpkin stems!
-Carefully use a Dremel tool to remove the foam stem and then hot glue on a real stem.
 Fill in any gaps with more hot glue and then paint the base of the stem to the pumpkin covering any exposed hot glue with brown (or stem color) paint.

-I went to a pumpkin farm and asked if I could pick up any stems that were laying on the ground and brought home a huge collection in varying sizes.
+I went to a pumpkin farm and asked if I could pick up any stems that were lying on the ground and brought home a huge collection in varying sizes.
 All you have to do is ask!

-The faux heirloom painted pumpkins look great on our DIY German smear fireplace (also for under $10) and other budget friendly Fall decorating ideas in our Fall home tour.
+The faux heirloom painted pumpkins look great on our DIY German smear fireplace (also for under $10) and other budget-friendly Fall decorating ideas in our Fall home tour.

 Make sure to check out what these other creative ladies are sharing for Ten on the 10th and if you are looking for more seasonal DIYs check out my Fall and Holidays page!